ssuijkerbuijk/Aspose.Words-for-Cloud/SDKs/Aspose.Words-Cloud-SDK-for-Android/README.md

 </p>

 ##How to use the SDK?
-The complete source code is available in this repository folder, you can either directly use it in your project or use Maven.
+The complete source code is available in this repository folder.
 For more details, please visit our [documentation website](http://www.aspose.com/docs/display/wordscloud/Available+SDKs).

 ##Contact Us
 Your feedback is very important to us.
 Please feel free to contact us using our [Support Forums](https://www.aspose.com/community/forums/).